data-gymnasia/courses/content/linear-algebra/content.md

 ---

-The following exercise tell us that if we start with a basis for the intersection of two vector spaces, and extend it separately to a basis for each of the vector spaces, then the compiled list of all of those basis vectors is still linearly independent.
+The following exercise tells us that if we start with a basis for the intersection of two vector spaces, and extend it separately to a basis for each of the vector spaces, then the compiled list of all of those basis vectors is still linearly independent.

 ::: .exercise
-**Exercise**
+**Exercise**  (multiple extension principle)
 Suppose that $U$ and $V$ are vector spaces in $\mathbb{R}^n$.
 Suppose that $\\{\mathbf{u}\_1, \ldots, \mathbf{u}\_j\\}$ is a basis for $U \cap V$, that $\\{\mathbf{u}\_1, \ldots, \mathbf{u}\_k\\}$ is a basis for $U$, and that $\\{\mathbf{u}\_1, \ldots, \mathbf{u}\_j, \mathbf{v}\_1, \ldots,
   \mathbf{v}\_\ell\\}$ is a basis for $V$.
 Show that